prateekpurohit13/Automate-PUBLIC-WIFI-Login/README.md

  We can do this for any type of website which requires authentication everytime. e.g facebook.

- OPTIONAL:- If you want to directly run from your desktop without opening the code file then you can do that also.
+ If you want to directly run from your desktop without opening the code file then you can do that also.

  Run pip install pyinstaller